liserman/handcodeR/README.md

   multi-/single-factorial coding.

-Both functions return a data frame with your coded annotations, support resuming an existing coding session, autosave and quicksave recovery, free-text notes, randomized order, and contextual display of preceding and following texts.
+Both functions return a data frame with your coded annotations, support resuming an existing coding session, optional quicksave snapshots, free-text notes, randomized order, and contextual display of preceding and following texts.